 Life Milestone: College Graduation

-For most young people, graduating from college is a major life achievement.
-They’re on the threshold of the adult world.
-Many look forward to career, relationships and travel.
-They are now free and independent.
-They can make their own decisions.
-It’s the perfect occasion to think about discarding the glasses or contacts they’ve worn up until this point and consider having LASIK.
-Often parents will pay for their son or daughter’s LASIK surgery as a reward for their academic achievements.
-Provided the graduate is a good candidate for laser vision correction and it’s good for their lifestyle, it makes for a terrific gift.
+For most young people, graduating from college is their first major life achievement.
+Diploma in hand, they fully join the adult world, free and independent.
+Graduation is often a time for making plans for the future and making decisions for themselves.
+Many are mapping out their career, building important relationships, and exploring the world.
+For those who spent many long days and nights studying while dealing with prescription lenses, graduation may spark an interest in moving beyond the glasses or contacts they’ve worn up until this point and consider having LASIK.
+Often parents will pay for their son or daughter’s LASIK surgery as a reward for all the hard work.
+Provided the graduate is a good candidate for laser vision correction and it’s good for their lifestyle, LASIK eye surgery makes a meaningful and thoughtful gift.

 Life Milestone: Career